-The impact and aftermath of this year’s hurricanes, earthquakes, fires and other natural disasters serve as an important reminder to all about the importance of preparing for these events.
-Earthquakes, storms and fires can take us by surprise, leaving little time to respond safely and effectively.
-Planning and preparation is essential and this year’s disasters is a warning for all of us to be prepared.
+The impact and aftermath of hurricanes, earthquakes, fires and other natural disasters serve as an important reminder to all about the importance of preparing for these events.
+Earthquakes, hurricanes, storms, and fires can take us by surprise, leaving little time to respond safely and effectively.
+Planning and preparation are essential and this year’s disasters are a warning for all of us to be prepared.
 For those who have vision correction needs, extra care is needed to ensure the safety of their eyes and vision during and after a natural disaster.

 Access to clean water can also be disrupted after an earthquake, with the potential for water main breaks from the ground shifting.
 Fires can also impact water service and evacuation centers may need to prioritize bottled water for drinking.
 People who rely on contact lenses to see well must have access to clean water to keep their eyes safe from infection, which in circumstances such as these can be sight-threatening.